+When it comes to turning in after a long day on the sand, you'll have your choice of comfy rooms.
 Our beachfront pick?
-The retro-cool Salty Mermaid, a vintage motor court renovated with style.
+The retro-cool The Salty Mermaid Hotel, a vintage motor court on the oceanfront that's been renovated with style.
 Instead of a pool, it has a lawn area with lounge chairs and umbrellas overlooking the Atlantic.
 Like mainstream chains?
-There's a cottagey Hampton Inn just a short walk from the beach.
-Prefer to stay off the beach?
-Head to Indian River North and try the historic (1888) Riverview Hotel & Spa.
+There's a cottage-y Hampton Inn just a short walk from the beach.
+Prefer to stay off the beach but near the water?
+Head to Indian River North just off the North Causeway and try the historic Riverview Hotel & Spa.
 It's minutes from the beach—which you can drive on, remember?
-If you're a B&B fan, check out the Black Dolphin Inn for a sleek property with Mediterranean style or the traditional Night Swan Intracoastal Bed & Breakfast, also with river views.
+If you're a fan of bed-and-breakfasts, check out the Black Dolphin Inn for a sleek property with Mediterranean-style designs or the traditional Night Swan Intracoastal Bed & Breakfast, also with river views.

 2. Explore Flagler Avenue

 Start at Flagler Tavern, which is right in the thick of things.
-Not only does it have good food and drink, reasonably priced, but its big double porches offer box seats to all the beachy to-doings.
-Other favorites near the beach: The Breakers for casual fare with an Atlantic view, The Beacon for down-home breakfast, ice cream at Treats on the Beach or Beachside Candy Co., "beach-inspired Tex-Mex" at Clancy's Cantina, and fresh pizza, serious java, and wine selections at Third Wave Café & Wine Bar.
-You'll find plenty of local shops tucked along Flagler, as well.
+Not only does it have good food and drink, reasonably priced, but its big double porches offer box seats to all the beachy to-doings nearby.
+Order up surf 'n' turf in the cool 1920s building that houses the restaurant, and you'll want to become a local in no time.
+Other favorites near the beach include The Breakers for casual fare with an Atlantic view; The Beacon for down-home breakfast; ice cream at Treats on the Beach or Beachside Candy Co.; "beach-inspired Tex-Mex" (that's been an area favorite for 30 years) at Clancy's Cantina; and fresh pizza, serious java, and wine selections at Third Wave Café & Wine Bar.
+You'll find plenty of local shops tucked along Flagler as well.

 3. Hit the Beach